MLagomarsino/FG/README.md

 ## Experimental Robotics Laboratory - Lab.
 2

 The goal of this second lab is to implement an algorithm to make a robot able to detect a ball and kick it inside the football goal.
-The ball is of a given color and it is recognized through a monocular camera (calibrated) mounted on the robot.
+The ball is of a given color so that it can be recognized through a previously calibrated monocular camera, mounted on the robot.
-The files for the camera calibration have been added in the apposite folders of the Raspberry.
-The calibration has been done for two resolutions: 640x480 and 320x200.
+The files for the camera calibration have been added in the apposite folders of the Raspberry, so that they are automatically retrieved when the camera node is launched.
+The calibration has been performed for two resolutions: 640x480 and 320x200.

-The dimensions of the football field are given, and the position of the football goal is fixed.
+The dimensions of the football field are given, thus the position of the football goal is known.
-The position of the robot wrt the world is known, thanks to markers placed in the environment.
+The position of the robot wrt the world is always available thanks to markers placed in the environment.
-Thanks to these informations it possible to compute a desired position and orientation for the robot to properly being able to kick the ball inside the football goal.
+These informations allow to compute the robot's desired position and orientation to properly being able to score a gol.
-The robot is omnidirectional.
+The robot used is omnidirectional.

 ## Authors